HIGHLIGHTS OF THE TOUR PACKAGE

 Upon booking you will receive an information package by email.
 It will include detailed instructions on how to get to our hotel from the Tokyo (Narita) Airport.
 If landing at another airport or arriving in Tokyo by rail or other means send us your travel details so we can send you customized instructions.

 Please book as early as practical to avoid disappointment.
-A $200 CAD non-refundable deposit is required at time of booking.
+A $200 CAD non-refundable, non-transferable deposit is required at time of booking.
 Final payment is due eight weeks before the start of the tour and that amount in Canadian dollars will be calculated using the current official Yen exchange rate.
 The Canadian Dollar price is subject to change without notice due to fluctuations in the exchange rate for the Japanese Yen.

 CLOTHING AND EQUIPMENT